staticpagesjs/pages/README.md

 # Static Pages JS

-> This project is currently in development by a single developer.
-There is much left to do.
+> This project is in development by a single developer.
+There is much left to do, and this project page is also a bit outdated now.
 I plan to stick to this project and release updates and new components as my free time allows.

 Yet another static pages generator for small and mid-sized projects written in JavaScript (TypeScript).

 ## Concepts

-I try to build this project as a toolbox, where each functionality is separated into its small well testable, documentable package, and build a documentation page later that links these components together with examples and usage cases.
+I try to build this project as a toolbox, where each functionality is separated into its small well testable, documentable package, and build a documentation page later that links these components together with examples and use cases.

-The main component is the `@static-pages/core` which is the glue between the `reader`, the `controller` and the `writer` modules.
+The main component is the [`@static-pages/core`](https://npmjs.com/package/@static-pages/core) which provides the base functionalities.
+Other packages adds functionalities on top of that.
+A starter package that links together a few useful things is available at [`@static-pages/starter`](https://npmjs.com/package/@static-pages/starter).
+It is a good point to start.

-How does this work?
+### How does the static page generation works?

-- __Readers__ provides an iterable list of page data.
-- __Controllers__ can manipulate and extend each data object.
-- __Writers__ render the final output for you.
+The user has to define `Route`s that describes a workflow for a batch of "similar" pages.
+A route has a source and a destination, and optionally a controller that manipulates the data in between.

+A source is not more than an iterable list of page data.
+There are helpers to read this data from various sources (local fs, Gitlab, Github, etc.) and file formats (JSON, YAML, Markdown, etc.).

+A destination is simply a callback function that renders and stores the actual page.
+There are helpers to render with popular template engines and to save them in the desired storage type.

 ## Features (and the future)